KrasenBoychev/Lights-Store-React/README.md

 * #### Next section is filled with the 8 newest comments left by users (guest and logged in).
 There is a slider that changes them every few seconds, but users can click the yellow buttons as well.
 ![Alt text](images-readme/comments.png)

-* #### Last section is the Footer and the Copyright.
-The Footer consists of contact details, links to the pages in the Header and link following to the Leave us a comment Page.
+* #### Last sections are Footer and Copyright.
+The Footer consists of contact details, links to the pages available in the Header and a link leading to the Leave us a comment Page.
 ![Alt text](images-readme/footer-copyright.png)

 * #### The Leave us a comment Page can be filled in by authenticated or guest users and has front-end and back-end validation for all fields.